jules2689/trudeau/docs/2020-04-18/post_news.md

 Minister duclassociation.
 Os.
 Thank you for the question.
-As you have mentioned., our relationship with the United States is very important in this context and all contexts.
+As you have mentioned.
+, our relationship with the United States is very important in this context and all contexts.
 In the current situation, our United States-Canada relations are veryimportant.
 We have conversations with ourpartners every single day.
 The border agreement that wereached a few weeks ago has beenextended for another 30 days.